 One of the nation’s most famous restaurants and for good reason, Eleven Madison Park has been defining the high-end dining experience for years.
 The adored NYC spot just boldly went meatless, citing environmental, ethical, and health reasons.
 The fact that it has maintained its innovative edge and world-class experience while shedding so much of the old menu is nothing short of incredible.
 Chef Daniel Humm is clearly one of the best at his craft in the country, if not the world.

 In a foodie town like Portland, it’s hard to hold on to the best restaurant crown.
-Higgins is always on the short list, home to an amazing seasonal menu and cozy bar as well as being responsible for incubating so many of the city’s best chefs prior to them going off and starting their own establishments.
-Everything is house made and the service is unmatched.
+Higgins is always on the shortlist, home to an amazing seasonal menu and cozy bar as well as being responsible for incubating so many of the city’s best chefs prior to them going off and starting their own establishments.
+Everything is house-made and the service is unmatched.
 If you want to absorb the real bounty of the northwest in a genuinely farm-to-table format, this is the place to go.

 You’ve heard the story before, the best barbecue is found in smaller towns in unassuming spots.
 If Vera’s has anything to say about that, it’s that it’s very true.
 The Brownsville institution specializes in barbecoa de cabeza, or, barbecued cow’s head.
 It sounds a little alarming, until you taste it.
 Benefiting from a half-day of cooking underground, the meat is all kinds of succulent.
-But don’t stop there, you can build your own tacos here out of a few different kinds of meat, all spectacular.
+But don’t stop there; you can build your own tacos out of a few different kinds of meat, all spectacular.
 It’s recently received a deserving nod from the James Beard team.

-Located in between San Diego and Los Angeles in the surf bum town of Encinitas, Vaga touts ocean views, al fresco dining, and some incredibly fresh southern California-inspired dishes.
+Located in between San Diego and Los Angeles in the surf bum town of Encinitas, VAGA touts ocean views, al fresco dining, and some incredibly fresh southern California-inspired dishes.
 There’s Baja sea bass with spiced ghee and Marcona almond basmati along with tomahawk steak served alongside parmesan fondue.
 It’s heaven for surf and turf diners looking for more flair and creativity than your typical seafood joint or steakhouse can muster.

-The pandemic delayed its grand opening, but Christopher’s is up and running in one of the coolest spots in the American west.
+The pandemic delayed its grand opening, but Christopher’s is up and running in one of the coolest spots in the American West.
 Set beside the Wrigley Mansion overlooking the Phoenix skyline from the scenic desert, it touts breathtaking design and equally jaw-dropping food.
-The eight-course chef’s tasting menu is one for the ages, French-informed but highly aligned with the season, local produce and proteins, and served with a presentation caliber not often seen—anywhere.
+The eight-course chef’s tasting menu is one for the ages, French-informed but highly aligned with the season, local produce and proteins, and served with a presentation caliber not often seen — anywhere.

 Marrying American and Korean cuisine, Joule is what proper fusion is all about.
-The Rachel Yang project plates everything from scallion pancakes with smoked salmon roe and smoked tofu with honshimeji confit to misco black cod and a bavette steak with lemongrass pesto.
+The Rachel Yang project plates everything from scallion pancakes with smoked salmon roe and smoked tofu with honshimeji confit to miso black cod and a bavette steak with lemongrass pesto.
 It’s not just the talk of North Lake in Seattle, it’s one of the better restaurants in all of the Pacific Northwest.

 New Orleans, Louisiana

-It’s hard to overemphasize the work the French have put in to what we know and consider modern gastronomy.
+It’s hard to overemphasize the work the French have put into what we know and consider modern gastronomy.
 Gautreau’s is a classic French eatery in a city that knows its influence all too well.
-The uptown restaurant excels as it all, from foie gras and steak tartare to filet mignon.
+The uptown New Orleans restaurant excels as it all, from foie gras and steak tartare to filet mignon.
 Better, there’s a showcasing of local flavors, like gulf shrimp with green olive gnocchi that demonstrates not only a mastery of classic Old World cooking, but an embrace of the surrounding bayou.